Cast a Giant Shadow: Reception

 The New York Times criticized the film, specifically the directing, calling it a "confusing, often superficial biography that leans a good deal on comic or extremely salty dialogues and effects."
 The reviewer said that In trying to fuse the many aspects of Marcus' life "into a titanic figure, what evolves, sadly, is an amalgam of all manufactured movie heroes."
 It received a poor reception at the San Sebastian International Film Festival, where critics called the film "one more war feature with not much technical value."
 A reviewer at the Louisville Courier-Journal called it "a phony and a noisy bore" featuring "the sorriest of film cliches, and the hollowest of romantic clap-trap."

 The New York Daily News gave the film four stars and called it a "rousing adventure picture" and a "drama of historical significance and of human interest."

 In 2006, Andrew Wolf from the New York Sun praised the filmmakers for the pro-Jewishness of the film, something he believes could not be done in modern Hollywood.
 However he referred to it as an "awful film" from a technical standpoint and heavily criticized the fictitious love interest subplot.

 It was released on DVD in early 2000s but went out of print.
-It was rereleased on DVD, and the 1st time on Blu-ray August 26, 2014.
+It was rereleased on DVD, and on Blu-ray on August 26, 2014.

 Giving it a mild recommendation, DVD Talk said "the cast does work that is better than the script they've been provided."